 The Istıklal Avenue or Street is one of the most popular places in Istanbul.
 The Istiklal lies between Galata Tower and Taksim Square.
 Until 1988, the street was a road, and then the street was pedestrianized by the local government.
 The Taksim area was where the non-muslims lived during the ottoman empire, and they also provided water.
 Through the 19th century, many foreign ambassadors and consulates moved to Istiklal and Taksim area then they made it a trendy place.
 It is said that Istiklal and Taksim were the first places where westernization began in Turkey.
-Today, Istiklal Avenue and Taksim Square have lost nothing from the popularity.
-There are many branded stores, bars, and restaurants that are opened until the late time all along the street.
+Today, Istiklal Avenue and Taksim Square have lost nothing from their popularity.
+There are many branded stores, street food, live music, million people, art galleries, whirling dervishes, Madame Tussauds Museum, Pera Museum, bars, and restaurants that are open until the late time all along the street.

 You can book Istanbul City Tour with Our Licensed Istanbul Tour Guides.